 Breast Augmentation: Choosing the Right Size for You

-The decision to get breast implants is an exciting and empowering choice for the breast augmentation patients I see at my Fort Worth, TX, practice.
+The decision to get breast implants is an exciting and empowering choice for the breast augmentation patients I see from Fort Worth, Mansfield, and Abilene.
 Once that decision is made, though, choosing the size of breast implants is often accompanied by some anxiousness.
 Women bring in “wish” photos showing what they want to look like but making a final choice on implant size can still be difficult.

 Fortunately, the process of choosing breast implants has come a long way in the past decade or so.
 We use a 3D imaging system called VECTRA® that provides true-to-life images of how a patient may look with different sized implants.
 That’s a long way from how patients used to choose breast implants.

 The Old Way to Select Breast Implant Size